kevintpeng/Learn-Something-Every-Day/Software-Development-Concepts/grep & sed.md

 - ONE replacement string
 - ' ' quoting will take meta-characters, good practice

-### Slash Delimiter
+### Slash Delimiter is a convention
-Slash is convention.
 Say you need to search with slashes for file directories.
 It is advantageous to use another character, say `_`.
 Any character works, as long as it's 3 delimiters.

-### & as matched string
+### & is a matched string
 Say you want to put brackets around a word. `&` is a special character for the string that you matched. `sed s/[a-z]*/(&)/ <old >new`

 ### `-r` for extended Regular Expression